Exelon Investors Beat Back Motions to Dismiss in Securities Class Action

 In denying defendants’ motions to dismiss, the Honorable Virginia M. Kendall of the United States District Court for the Northern District of Illinois held that the complaint “met the heightened pleading standard for federal securities fraud claims and has adequately alleged a violation of § 10(b) of the Exchange Act and SEC Rule 10b-5, as well as § 20(a) of the Exchange Act.”
 With respect to scienter, the Court found that “[p]laintiffs pled motive, including that the bribery scheme was worth millions of dollars to the [c]ompany and each individual [d]efendant stood to gain from the scheme,” and concluded “[p]laintiff’s numerous reasons for scienter presents a cogent and compelling inference of fraudulent intent.”

-Robbins Geller attorneys James E. Barz, Brian E. Cochran, Frank A. Richter, and Gina M. Buschatzke obtained this result on behalf of the class.
+Robbins Geller attorneys James E. Barz, Brian E. Cochran, and Frank A. Richter obtained this result on behalf of the class.
 Local 295 IBT Employer Group Pension Trust Fund is serving as lead plaintiff in this action.

 Flynn v.
 Exelon Corp., No. 1:19-cv-08209, Memorandum Opinion and Order (N.D.
 Ill.
 Apr.
 21, 2021).